TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 #### git push

 To share your local work with the other collaborators, you need to "push" your changes to a remote repository.
-Similar to `git pull`, `git push` defaults to the designated "upstream" branch, if it exists.
-If not, or if you want to push somewhere other than the designated upstream, you can set it manually:
+Similar to `git pull`, `git push` defaults to the designated remote tracking branch, if it exists.
+If not, or if you want to push to a different remote branch, you can set it manually:

 ```
 git checkout <local-branch-to-push>